MartsyniukOlena/chance-game/README.md

 A "Play" button appears when the number of tries reaches zero, indicating that the game has ended.
 The user can click the "Play" button to start a new game with five fresh tries.

-An information box appears when the user hovers or clicks on an icon, providing details about the game rules and how to play.
+An information box appears when the user hovers or clicks (for mobile) on an icon, providing details about the game rules and how to play.
 ___
 __Compatibility Testing:__